astromahi/simplesession/README.md

 simplesession
 =============

-File based session support for Go
+File based session support for Golang

+### Features

+    -   Simple, precise & clean code
+    -   No dependency injection
+    -   Using go standard library only (No need for third-party library)
+    -   Best suit for the application needs file based session handling